-36. Commentators and some courts have analogized the community association to a miniature (or in the case of planned cities, not so miniature) government.
+36. Commentators and some courts have analogized the community association to a miniature government.
 The community association, like a government, requires the ability to tax its residents in the form of assessments in order to provide for and maintain common infrastructure.
-The association provides to its members utility services, road maintenance, street and common area lighting and refuse removal.
-In many cases, it also provides security services and various forms of communication within the community.
-Funded with assessments or taxes levied on the members of the community, the powers vested in a board of directors, council of co-owners, board of managers or other body is clearly analogous to the governing body of a municipality, but the decision making with respect to the administration of the CC&Rs and the development of regulations is often arbitrary.
+Among other things, the association provides to its members utility services, road maintenance, street and common area lighting and refuse removal.
+Funded with assessments or taxes levied on the members of the community, the powers vested in a board of directors, council of co-owners, board of managers or other body is clearly analogous to the governing body of a municipality, but the decision making process with respect to the administration of CC&Rs and the development of regulations is often far more arbitrary.

-37. As the comprehensive development of residential subdivisions evolved, developers created increasingly elaborate schemes of private land use.
-These schemes were adopted initially by including all of the restrictions that a developer wanted to include in each deed from the developer to the initial lot owners.
-Larger developments which were completed in phases utilized separate sets of comprehensive deed restrictions which were consistent in form and general approach but they were each recorded prior to any deeds to individual lot owners in each phase of the development, typically with the subdivision plat by the developer.
+37. As the comprehensive development of residential subdivisions evolved, developers and their counsel created increasingly elaborate schemes of private land use restrictions.
+Initially included by developers in each deed from the developer to the initial lot owners, larger developments that were completed in phases utilized separate sets of “boilerplate” deed restrictions which were each recorded prior to any deeds to individual lot owners in each phase of the development, typically with the subdivision plat by the developer.
 Therefore, there were never arms-length contractual negotiations between buyers and sellers of land with respect to the restrictions.
 The CC&Rs bound each parcel in a development before the buyer ever came to the table.
 Today, developers typically adopt master restrictions applicable to an entire development and record these with the subdivision plat before the subdivision is built.
-Most lenders for real estate developments now require the declaration of CC&Rs as a condition of funding the development project.
-The only decision by a buyer of an individual parcel or unit is whether or not to purchase a residence in a subdivision regulated by CC&Rs in light of their burdening the development.
-That decision is often dictated by factors other than whether or not the buyer desires to erect and maintain an Amateur Radio antenna.
-Often, therefore, a licensed radio Amateur must purchase property in a CIC and suffer a complete prohibition on Amateur Radio operation or the completely subjective determination of a homeowner’s association or architectural control committee as to whether an Amateur Radio station can be operated at all from the licensee’s home.
-With the prevalence of private land use regulations and CICs currently, there is most often no choice in the matter.
+The only choice of a buyer of an individual parcel or unit is whether or not to purchase a residence in a subdivision regulated by unacceptable CC&Rs, andthat decision is often dictated by factors other than whether or not the buyer desires to erect and maintain an Amateur Radio antenna.
+Therefore, many licensed radio Amateurs must purchase property in a CIC which has a complete prohibition on Amateur Radio operation or submit to a completely subjective determination of a homeowner’s association or architectural control committee.
+With the current prevalence of private land use regulations and CICs , there is most often literally no choice in the matter.